The College

-The American College of Orgonomy (A.C.O.), located near Princeton, New Jersey, is a nonprofit education and scientific organization devoted to setting and maintaining standards for work in the field of orgonomy.
+Located near Princeton, New Jersey, the ACO is a nonprofit educational and scientific organization devoted to setting and maintaining standards for work in the field of orgonomy.
 The College provides information, training, and research support for those interested and involved in orgonomy.

-The College conducts a prostgraduate medical orgonomy training program for qualified physicians and psychiatrists.
+The College conducts a postgraduate medical orgonomy training program for qualified physicians and psychiatrists.
 Medical orgonomists specialize in a unique treatment method that employs both a characterologic and somatic approach that can effectively treat a wide range of emotional illnesses.

 The College also offers educational programs, including conferences, speakers bureau lectures, and laboratory courses for professionals and interested laymen.
-The A.C.O. conducts and supports basic and applied physical, biological, and clinical orgone research.
+The ACO conducts and supports basic and applied physical, biological, and clinical orgone research.
 In addition, the College publishes The Journal of Orgonomy and makes available for sale many books on the subject of orgonomy.

 Training in Medical Orgonomy and Character Analysis for Physicians